cap-js/docs/guides/security/authorization.md

 </div>

-::: info Avoid enumerable IDs
+::: info Avoid enumerable keys
 For `UPDATE` and `DELETE`, it is not checked if the user can read the targeted entity.
 If the user is not authorized, the request is rejected, which could disclose to unauthorized users that an entity under a given key exists.
 :::